Frequently Asked Questions

 • Environmental influences on brain health

-• Careers in neuroscience, medicine, and research
+• Careers related to neuroscience, medicine, and research

 PARTNERSHIP AND SCHOOLS

-• Organizations can reach out through the Contact page on this website to discuss potential partnerships or educational collaborations.
+• All programming and partnership coordination for 2026 has been paused.
+NeuroPioneers actively collaborates with schools, community organizations, and educational programs to expand access to neuroscience education.
+Organizations can reach out through the Contact page on this website to discuss potential partnerships or educational collaborations.